Lattice-Data/encoded/src/encoded/docs/updating_ontologies.md

 How to update the ontology versions
 ----------------

-1. Update the `*_url` variables in `src/encoded/commands/generate_ontology.py` (starting Ln302) based on corresponding .owl **Download** links found in the current [CELLxGENE schema].
+1. Update the `*_url` variables in [generate_ontology.py] (starting Ln302) based on the corresponding .owl **Download** links found in the current [CELLxGENE schema].
 NCIT is not a part of the CELLxGENE schema so use the version found at OLS, which will have a stable URL.

 2. Run `python src/encoded/commands/generate_ontology.py` to generate a file named `ontology-YYYY-MM-DD.json`